 Introduction

 Radioisotopes can be used for a variety of applications, e.g., radiotherapy and diagnosis in nuclear medicine.
 There are basically several reactions on stable nuclei to produce each radioisotope.
-Investigations of such reactions are necessary to find better reactions with less byproducts and with higher cost effectiveness.
+Investigations of such reactions are necessary to find better reactions with less byproducts and with higher cost-effectiveness.
 Production cross sections of the radioisotopes are thus important nuclear data.
-However, there still exist a lack of data and data with large errors [1].
+However, there still exist lack of data and data with large errors [1].
 It is indispensable to obtain more accurate and reliable data for the application.
 Recent technical development of accelerators and detectors enables us to reach such data.